OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md

 > - Client request: Wrong user/wrong password
 > - Server answer:'User not recognized'
 >
-> The above responses let the client understand that for the first request they have a valid user name.
+> The above responses let the client understand that for the first request they have a valid username.
 So they can interact with the application requesting a set of possible user IDs and observing the answer.
 >
 > Looking at the second server response, the tester understand in the same way that they don't hold a valid username.
 So they can interact in the same manner and create a list of valid user ID looking at the server answers.